-Like we already mentioned previously, you can also choose to take magnesium in supplement form.
+As we already mentioned previously, you can also choose to take magnesium in supplement form.
 The bioavailable kind is the best since they are the easiest for your body to absorb and put to good use.

 And don’t be fooled by one of the most common supplements, magnesium oxide, just because it has the highest % of magnesium, it doesn’t make it safe for consumption.

-Since it would be nearly impossible to choose from all the different types of magnesium supplements which the pharmaceutical market offers, one of your best bets would be to get one that is mixed with calcium, since the two minerals greatly complement each other.
+Since it would be nearly impossible to choose from all the different types of magnesium supplements that the pharmaceutical market offers, one of your best bets would be to get one that is mixed with calcium, since the two minerals greatly complement each other.